rpolishchuk3/rpolishchuk3/README.md

 # Welcome to My GitHub! 🚀

 Hey!
 I’m Robert Polishchuk, an Applied Mathematics major with a Computing Science minor at the University of Alberta.
-I enjoy quantitative analysis, financial modeling and risk assesment using programming tools to model uncertainty, analyze markets and turn raw data into meaningful insights.
+I enjoy quantitative analysis, actuarial modeling and risk assesment using programming tools to model uncertainty, analyze markets and turn raw data into meaningful insights.

 ---